 As the poem progresses their argument that she was simply a fish gets harder and harder to maintain.
 She has eggs, but no one will eat them as they seem more like babies than anything else.
 They bury her head and hands and do not take her “wedding ring.”

-Eventually they feed the troops with the rest of her body and tell everyone the meat came from a big fish they found.
+Eventually, they feed the troops with the rest of her body and tell everyone the meat came from a big fish they found.
 By the end of the poem it is clear that the uncle felt guilty over the death of this woman, but (mostly) excuses the men’s actions because they were starving.

 Analysis of Giuseppe

-In the first stanza of ‘Guiseppe’ the speaker takes the reader into a strange, magical, and striking story told to him by his uncle.
+In the first stanza of ‘Guiseppe’, the speaker takes the reader into a strange, magical, and striking story told to him by his uncle.
 He is retelling events seen and experienced by his uncle in Siciliy in World War Two.
-The first five lines of the stanza are important details lead up to the six and seventh which give the main action the rest of the poem is based around.
+The first five lines of the stanza are important details that lead up to the sixth and seventh which give the main action the rest of the poem is based around.
 It is not until this line that one becomes aware of what happened “in the courtyard behind the aquarium.”
 The speaker explains that years ago,

 the only captive mermaid in the world

 was butchered on the dry and dusty ground